BCATML's Annual Celebrating Languages Conference

 Cross-Disciplinary Integration

-Extending the personal AI agent model to social studies, and other subjects where language support enhances content learning.
+Extending the personal AI agent model to social studies and other subjects.

 Longitudinal Research Initiative

-Launching a three-year study to track the long-term impact of AI integration on language retention, student motivation, and post-secondary pathways.
+Launching a three-year study to track long-term impact.

 Provincial Collaboration Network

-Building partnerships with other BC school districts to share resources, training, and best practices for ethical AI integration.
+Building partnerships with other BC school districts to share best practices.

 Emerging Possibilities